-Here’s one more tale about Juno’s endless quest to unleash total hell upon all of Jupiter’s lovers.
-It was highlighted by Ovid in his famous “Metamorphoses.”
-The myth, once again, begins with Jupiter rendered unable to control his loins.
+This story was highlighted by Ovid in his famous “Metamorphoses.”
+The myth begins with Jupiter rendered unable to control his loins.

 This time, he went after Callisto, one of the nymphs within Diana’s (the goddess of hunting) circle.
 He disguised himself as Diana and raped Callisto, unbeknownst to her that the apparent Diana was actually the great thunderer himself, Jupiter.

 Not long after Jupiter violated Callisto, Diana discovered his clever ruse through Callisto’s pregnancy.
-When the news of this pregnancy reaches Juno’s ears, you can only imagine her reaction.
-Enraged by this newfound lover of Jupiter, Juno started firing on all cylinders.
+When the news of this pregnancy reached Juno’s ears, enraged by this newfound lover of Jupiter, Juno started firing on all cylinders.